yang3kc/botometer101/scripts/README.md

 ## Collect tweets

-First, we need to collect the tweets mentioning these cashtags.
+First, we collect the tweets mentioning these cashtags.
 This can be achieved by the script [`collect_tweets.py`](/scripts/collect_tweets.py).
 We need to pass three parameters to it: the cashtag, number of tweets needed, and the path to the file where we want to store the tweets.